harness/developer-hub/kb/platform/harness-platform-faqs.md

 For more information, go to [Add resource groups](/docs/platform/role-based-access-control/add-resource-groups).

-### Does Harness support provision users and user groups via GitHub?
+### Does Harness support provisioning users and user groups via GitHub?

 No. Harness currently supports the following provisioning methods: